Aneta Langerová: Biography

 Langerová grew up in Říčany, a town in the Central Bohemian Region.
 At age six, she began studying piano, and at age eight, she began taking guitar classes and singing in a choir with a local choir instructor.
 Langerová has credited her mother, who played piano and guitar around her house when she was growing up, with nurturing her musical talent.

 In her teenage years, Langerová became more serious about music.
 At age 14, Langerová joined a local band called SPB in Sázava and then participated in and won several small TV talent contests (the Doremi TV competition and the Star Starters (in Czech: Rozjezdy pro hvězdy) contest) before participating in the first season of Česko hledá SuperStar, a popular Czech television show based on the Pop Idol format.

 Langerová won the Česko hledá SuperStar competition with a 79 percent vote share in June 2004.
 In the course of the next three months, she quickly recorded her first album, Spousta andělů (Many Angels), composed of songs written by professional pop songwriters.
 The album enjoyed chart success in the Czech Republic, remaining at the top for 11 weeks in 2005.
 In 2005 and 2006, Langerová toured, released a live album and DVD and was closely involved with the Světluška Foundation, a charitable organization that works with blind children.
-Langerová played multiple benefit concerts for the organization and released a single, "Píseň pro světlušku" (Song for Světluška, firefly in Czech), to raise money for the group.
+Langerová played multiple benefit concerts for the organization and released a single, "Píseň pro světlušku" (Song for Světluška, "firefly" in Czech), to raise money for the group.

 In 2007, Langerová released her second studio album, Dotyk (Contact), which showed her abilities beyond singing: she wrote or co-wrote all of the songs on the album and played guitar, piano, and bass on several tracks.

+In 2017, she starred in a Czech Television film titled 8 hlav sílenství (8 Heads of Madness), portraying Soviet poet and gulag survivor Anna Barkova.
+The film is mainly about her life in the camps and the women she loved.